World's least-polluting nations aim to set Paris climate bar high

 Emelia Holdaway of environmental consultancy Ricardo-AEA, who co-authored a CDKN guide to drafting INDCs, said many developing countries need support because they have limited technical expertise and financial resources, and the time frame for the process is short.

-That is why officials and experts from industrialized countries - including Britain, the United States, Japan, Germany and France - have shared their experience of crafting emissions reduction goals in regional workshops organized by the United Nations Development Programme (UNDP).
+That is why officials and experts from industrialised countries - including Britain, the United States, Japan, Germany and France - have shared their experience of crafting emissions reduction goals in regional workshops organised by the United Nations Development Programme (UNDP).

 A key lesson is ensuring the plan "makes sense at the country level" and is not just designed to fit international requirements, said Yamil Bonduki, a technical advisor with UNDP.
 That is particularly important because "you need high-level political endorsement", he said.